 Drawing on the embedded agency perspective, our conceptual model takes account of both top-down and bottom-up forces and the interplay between them to understand trust/mistrust in algorithmic grading.
 On the one hand, organizational factors can influence individuals and the trust they have towards organizational decisions.
 On the other hand, individual level activity can in turn influence practices and trust processes at the organizational level, leading to changes in norms, rules, and policies.
 Collective bottom-up action, for instance, may force an organization to take corrective action by changing its practices or to realign its values and norms to reduce instances of mistrust.
 Figure 1 summarizes the conceptual model used for this study.
 Accordingly, the following two propositions are put forward:

-Proposition 1: top-down forces operating at the organizational level can influence lower-level activity, stimulating AI-related mistrust.
+Proposition 1: Top-down forces operating at the organizational level can influence lower-level activity, stimulating AI-related mistrust.

-Proposition 2: bottom-up forces operating at the individual level can influence higher-level activity, stimulating organizational readjustments to reduce AI-related mistrust.
+Proposition 2: Bottom-up forces operating at the individual level can influence higher-level activity, stimulating organizational readjustments to reduce AI-related mistrust.

 Figure 1.
 Conceptual model